weijenC/todo_list_rest_api/README.md

-# cognixus_assessment
+# todo_list_rest_api
-This repo is soley for completing the home assessment provided by Cognixus Technologies Sdn Bhd as part of the interview process.
+This repo is to create REST API for to-do list app.

 ## Pending item to work on